 - Advocate and negotiate e.g. reduce/defer/waive payments with creditors, access grants or concessions, access to dispute resolution schemes.

 - Get the correct information.
 Utilise your rights under the National Credit Code to apply for a hardship variation, know how the credit reporting system works, what is acceptable behaviour from debt collectors, understand the impact of bankruptcy.

 - Identify if you need referral for legal advice or other services

-South East Community Links delivers Financial Counselling across the southern metropolitan region in partnership with Monash Health as Financial Counselling Southern.
-The service is available in the Cities of Greater Dandenong, Casey, Kingston and the Shire of Cardinia.
+South East Community Links delivers Financial Counselling across the southern metropolitan region as Financial Counselling Southern.
+The service is available in the Cities of Greater Dandenong, Casey and the Shire of Cardinia.

 To talk to a financial counsellor or learn more about this service contact our intake line.

 Our central intake service operates Monday to Friday 9am – 5pm.